Postgraduate Study

 (Elective – II) NUP1208 – Project in Nursing Management– 6 Credits

-(i) being General Nurses, Nursing Sisters, Chief Nursing Officers, the successful completion of the SLQF Level 6 in the Bachelor of Science Honours in Nursing in any recognized university; or
+(i) being General Nurses, Nursing Sisters, Chief Nursing Officers, the successful completion of the SLQF Level 6 in the Bachelor of Science Honours in Nursing in any recognized university;

 (ii) the successful completion of the Bachelor of Science in Nursing or SLQF Level 5 in Bachelor of Nursing in any recognized university and successful completion of 30 credit passes in the Nursing Field. as prescribed in the Sri Lanka Qualification Framework (SLQF), and shall adhere to the condition that, the name of qualification shall not have any qualifier or specifications attached to it.

-• Leadership Fellowships and Professional Memberships with recognized nursing associations and healthcare management bodies to expand networks and professional growth opportunities.
+• Leadership Fellowships and Professional Memberships with recognized nursing associations and healthcare management bodies

 Further Studies: